What is PROCINORTE?

 Also, a member is the Inter-American Institute for Cooperation on Agriculture (IICA) that acts as Executive Secretariat.

-·Share knowledge on agreed priority themes by mobilizing public sector researchers and scientists, incorporating science relevant to regulation where appropriate.
+- Share knowledge on agreed priority themes by mobilizing public agricultural sector researchers and scientists, incorporating science relevant to technology, regulation, trade and sustainability;